2012 AFC Champions League

 The 2012 AFC Champions League was the 31st edition of the top-level Asian club football tournament organized by the Asian Football Confederation (AFC), and the 10th under the current AFC Champions League title.

-Ulsan Hyundai from South Korea won their first title, losing to Al-Ahli from Saudi Arabia with a 4-1 win in the final,.
+Ulsan Hyundai from South Korea won their first title, defeating Al-Ahli from Saudi Arabia with a 4-1 win in the final.

 Allocation of entries per association

 The AFC approved criteria for participation in the 2011 and 2012 seasons.
 The final decision date was set after the Executive Committee meeting in November 2010.

 On 30 November 2009, the AFC announced 12 more MA's that were keen to join the ACL, in addition to ten participating national associations.
 Singapore later withdrew.
 The full list of candidate associations were as follows: